mcclatchy/honeycomb/README.md

 # Honeycomb

 #### What is it?
-This is a starting design for McClatchy's Special Projects Template.
+This is a base design for McClatchy's Special Projects Template.
 It has been created for local development that can easily be moved over to Newsgate for testing and publishing.

 #### Why use it?
 Honeycomb standardizes and streamlines the process of creating special project designs within Newsgate/Escenic by providing HTML, styles and scripts to give news developers a running start at customization.